Tanks of the United States: M10 GMC

-The 3-inch Gun Motor Carriage M10 was a 3-inch gun in open-topped turret on a M4 Sherman-based chassis.
+The 3-inch gun motor carriage M10 was a 3-inch gun in open-topped turret on a M4 Sherman-based chassis.

 M18 Hellcat

-The M18 Hellcat (officially designated the "76 mm Gun Motor Carriage M18" or M18 GMC for short) was used in the Italian, European, and Pacific Theaters, and in the Korean War.
+The M18 Hellcat (officially designated the "76 mm gun motor carriage M18" or M18 GMC for short) was used in the Italian, European, and Pacific Theaters, and in the Korean War.
 It was the fastest armored vehicle in the American defense inventory of the 20th century, until the turboshaft-powered M1 Abrams main battle tank appeared decades later.
 The speed was attained by keeping armor to a minimum, no more than one inch thick and roofless, open-top turrets (a standard design feature for all American fully tracked tank destroyers of World War II) and by powering the relatively small vehicle with a radial engine originally designed for aircraft usage.

 M36 Jackson/GMC

-Together with the M10 and M18, the 90 mm gun-armed M36 Gun Motor Carriage, provided American and Allied forces with a respectable mobile anti-tank capability against the newer German armored types.
+Together with the M10 and M18, the 90 mm gun-armed M36 gun motor carriage, provided American and Allied forces with a respectable mobile anti-tank capability against the newer German armored types.
 The M36 combined the hull of the M10 tank destroyer, which used the M4 Sherman's reliable chassis and drivetrain combined with sloped armor, and a new turret mounting the 90 mm gun M3.
 Conceived in 1943, the M36 first served in combat in Europe in October 1944, where it partially replaced the M10 tank destroyer.
 It also saw use in the Korean War, where it was able to defeat any of the Soviet tanks used in that conflict.
 Some were supplied to South Korea as part of the Military Assistance Program and served for years, as did re-engined examples found in Yugoslavia, which operated into the 1990s.
-Two remained in service with the Republic of China Army at least until 2001.

-The vehicle is also known under the unofficial nickname Jackson, but this designation appears to be a postwar invention that was never used by the US Army.